-The number of vacant homes in the Spokane area was nearly 1,800 in the third quarter of 2018, a 113-unit decrease over what it was a year ago, according to new real estate numbers reported by ATTOM Data Solutions.
+The number of vacant homes in Washington's Spokane County was more than 1,700 in the third quarter of 2018, a 107-unit decrease over what it was a year ago, according to real estate numbers reported by ATTOM Data Solutions.

 Compared to other states, the U.S. House delegation from Washington ranked 34th lowest in spending based on how they voted on key fiscal measures, according to a new analysis by the Coalition to Reduce Spending.